-Find out more about how you we can enroll your child in a UK boarding school and support them while they’re here.
+Find out more about how we can enrol your child in a UK boarding school and support them while they're here.
+For more definitions of common boarding school phrases, you can read our 'boarding school lingo' blog.

 This article appears in the following categories Boarding School Life, FAQs & Resources, Host Families, Students